 After a period of pre-trial release, you will have the opportunity to resolve your case.
 If you enter into a plea agreement, and depending on your sentence, you may need to continue to report in to either Family Relations or Adult Probation for administrative monitoring.
 If you reject the prosecutor’s plea offer, your case will be placed on the court’s jury trial docket.
 Depending upon the number of cases waiting for jury trials, it may take several months before your trial takes place.
 Your trial will likely be heard in Hartford, as Enfield court does not hold jury trials.

 While this information provides for some basic information about the Enfield Courthouse and the domestic violence procedure, it is not meant to substitute for an attorney.
 To get the defense you need at this time, finding a domestic violence attorney to represent you will be very helpful.
-If you would like to learn more about the Enfield Courthouse, check out our Enfield Courthouse page.
-You can find information about the clerk’s office, where the bathrooms are located, and how to get to the courthouse.
+If you would like to learn more about the Enfield Courthouse, contact our office.
+We are happy to answer your questions and make sure that you are prepared for your day in court.